pbfrandsen/PWS-472-Labs/Lab 7- PCA admix.md

 ### 3. Generate a covariance matrix using  `PCAngsd`

 In this step, we're going to use the  `PCA.beagle.gz`  file to create a covariance matrix in  `PCAngsd`.
-To create covariance matrix:
+To create covariance matrix run the following in your terminal:
 ```
 source ~/groups/fslg_pws472/.bashrc
 conda activate angsd